Second Harvest Food Bank of Metrolina's Mission Statement

 Feeding America is recognized as the nation's largest hunger relief organization, comprised of more than 200 food banks and food rescue programs across the United States.

-Approximately 3 million pounds of food are saved annually through Community Food Rescue.
+Over 5 million pounds of food are saved annually through Community Food Rescue.
 CFR serves Mecklenburg and the immediately surrounding area through the Second Harvest Food Bank main warehouse and through a branch site in Davidson, NC.